ric9rdo/BlackBlock/BlackBlock/README.md

 Minimalistic note taking & mind notes developed in Swift for MacOS and for the Mac Menu Bar.
 "Simplicity is the ultimate sophistication"

 (Personal project based on the Jot app).
-Enjoy.
-Ricardo Ribeiro 2020.
+Enjoy. ric9rdo 2020.